zacchiro/beangrep/README.md

   print matching entries to standard output.

-  Search criteria can be specified with the options below and/or providing an explicit ("smart") PATTERN.
-If given, PATTERN is interpreted either as a date (if it is in the "YYYY-MM-DD" format), tag ("#tag"), link ("^link"), account (start with an account type, e.g., "Assets", "Income", etc.), metadata pair ("key:value"), or string to be matched anywhere (see -s/--somewhere below), in this order.
-If PATTERN is not given, search criteria are defined by explicit options.
+  Search criteria can be specified with the options below and/or providing an explicit "smart" PATTERN.
+If given, PATTERN is interpreted as described below under "Patterns".
+If not given, search criteria are defined by explicit options.

   Multiple options and/or PATTERN are logically joined (AND-ed) together.
 In case of overlap, explicit options override PATTERN.